Skip to main content

 Next to the museum lies the beautiful medieval Alstahaug Church where Dass was a minister in the late 1600s.

-It's possible to drive the whole of Kystriksveien in two days.
+You can drive the whole of Kystriksveien in two days.
 But it would be a pity to not spend more time there.
 You need at least five.

 That will give you enough time to explore the islands.